efournier92/Cohort-Statistics/README.md

-##Cohort Statistics
+#Cohort Statistics

-An exercise I completed to practice building an app with object-orientation in mind.
+An exercise I completed to practice building an app with object-orientation in mind

-The files contained in `models` comprise an object-oriented system to keep track of students in an educational environment.
+The files contained in `models` comprise an object-oriented system to keep track of students in an educational environment

-###Models
+##Models

-#####`cohort`
+####`cohort`
-* Initialized With
+* Initialized With:
   * title
   * start_date
   * end_date
   * students
   * system checks
-* Instance Methods
+* Instance Methods:
   * enroll
     * adds student to `students` array
   * assign